-BIRMINGHAM, Ala. -- Five Southeastern Conference cross country teams and individuals from six other SEC programs will compete in the NCAA Championships Saturday at the LaVern Gibson Championship Cross Country Course in Terre Haute, Ind.
+BIRMINGHAM, Ala.
+(March 15, 2021)-----Five Southeastern Conference cross country programs will compete in the NCAA Cross Country Championships Monday, March 15 at the OSU Cross Country course in Stillwater, Okla.

 The women's 6k race is slated for an 11:50 a.m.
 CT start, while the men's 10k will begin at 12:40 p.m.

 Arkansas and Ole Miss will compete in the men's race.
 The SEC will have three teams in the women's race: Alabama, Arkansas and Ole Miss.
 A total of 31 teams will compete in the races for each gender.

 Three SEC runners qualified individually to the NCAA Championships: Kieran Wood (Missouri) in the men's race, and Sarah Chapman (Missouri) and Sydney Seymour (Tennessee) in the women's race.

 The SEC has won eight NCAA Men's Cross Country Championships, with Arkansas claiming seven and Tennessee winning one.
 The last SEC NCAA Championship came in 2000, with Arkansas winning its third consecutive crown.